 Therefore, it pays to be selective when considering which SI1 clarity diamonds to purchase.
-Because one SI-1 clarity diamond might be more or less included than another.
-You can see more examples of the differences between SI-1 clarity diamonds within our article on Diamond Clarity Grading.
+That's because one SI-1 clarity diamond might contain significantly more inclusions than another.
+More examples of the differences between SI-1 clarity diamonds are available in our article on Diamond Clarity Grading.

 VS2 & VS1 Clarity Diamonds:

-As a matter of fact, we suggest VS-1 and VS-2 clarity diamonds more than any others.
+We suggest VS-1 and VS-2 clarity diamonds more than any others.
 That's because they provide great value and always seem to face-up eye-clean.
-In the case, VS-clarity diamonds make for great eye candy!
+In this case, VS-clarity diamonds make for exceptional eye candy!
 After all, the inclusions will appear to be Very Slight under 10x magnification.

 VVS1 & VVS2 Clarity Diamonds:

-To begin with, we'll openly admit that examining a super ideal cut VVS-clarity diamond gives us goose bumps!
-After all, there is something magical about looking through the looking glass and burning our eyes out trying to find the inclusions.
-While being blinded by all the sparkle created by the virtual facets within the diamond.
+To begin with, we'll openly admit that examining a super ideal VVS1 or VVS2 clarity diamond gives us goosebumps!
+After all, there is something magical about looking through the looking glass.
+Imagine burning your eyes out, trying to find the inclusions.
+While the sparkle that the virtual facets create overwhelms the senses.

-On the other hand, we have to admit that we have mixed feelings about suggesting that people buy a higher clarity diamond than they might need.
-Because it seems too often like they're buying it while thinking that higher clarity diamonds perform better.
-When the reality is that it's the combination of proportions and optical precision that dictate the performance.
+On the other hand, it's hard to recommend that people buy a higher clarity diamond than they might need.
+In the first place, they might be making the mistake of thinking that higher clarity diamonds perform better.
+The truth is that it's the combination of proportions and optical precision that dictate the performance.
 Consequently, it's not the clarity or color and that's the key point of this diamond buying tutorial.

 Just Between Us Guys:

-In the event that we were hanging out and you asked: "Is there any benefit to buying a VVS-1 clarity diamond?"
-I would probably say something like:
+If we were hanging out and you asked: "Is there any benefit to buying a VVS-1 clarity diamond?"
+I would probably say something sarcastic like:

 "Wow!
 Wow!
 Wow!
 Time to break in the new credit card you just got and let go of some big bucks for something you'll never see!
 Get ready to burn your eyes out trying to locate the inclusions in this puppy with a 10x diamond grading loupe."

 For the record, I just described the closets of my father and step-father.
 Both of whom were think-tank-engineers who were 1:99 people in their field.
-Obviously, that explains the manner in which I approach diamond buying for performance.
-As opposed to towing the party line and simply saying: "Ooooh, look!
+That explains how I approach diamond buying for performance.
+As opposed to towing the party line and merely saying: "Ooooh, look!
 Pretty!
-Look how clear it is..."
+Look how clear it is.
+You should buy it."

 Flawless & Internally Flawless Clarity:

 IF & FL = Internally Flawless and Flawless = Why?
 Are you feeling masochistic today?
 What's the point?
-If you can't find the flipping inclusion in a VVS1 why go here?
+If you can't find the flipping inclusion in a VVS1, why go there?